-- The University expects all undergraduates to cover part of their cost of attendance through "self-help"-a combination of loans and wages from employment.
+- The University expects all undergraduates to cover part of their cost of attendance through "self-help"-a combination of wages from part-time employment and, if necessary, student loans.
 The University aims to keep self-help manageable so that students may make steady progress toward completion of the baccalaureate degree and meet their loan repayment obligations after graduation. - Students can influence their loan/work expectation in several ways.
 Students who reduce expenses lower their individual cost of attendance and hence the amount they will need to earn or borrow.
 Conversely, students who spend more than average or who incur additional, unrelated expenses will have to work or borrow more.
-Students can also reduce their loan/work expectation by taking advantage of the availability of merit-based scholarships (for example, those based on academic performance, community service, special talent, or other personal characteristics). - Individual students decide the balance between working and borrowing that is right for them.
-However, all students should plan to work and borrow to some extent so that neither burden becomes unmanageable. - UC expects students to apply for all relevant federal and State grant programs and to meet application deadlines.
+Students can also reduce their loan/work expectation by taking advantage of the availability of merit-based scholarships (for example, those based on academic performance, community service, special talent, or other personal characteristics).
+Individual students decide the balance between working and borrowing that is right for them. - UC expects students to apply for all relevant federal and State grant programs and to meet application deadlines.